nmlau/DrawCLI/docs/DESIGN.md

 * Considersation: if we're using Master Control to hide what's inside from commandline, then perhaps output should return something rather than print to commandline?

+* Unit Testing: RSpec is recommended but can use anything

 * CommandLineTool Frameworks for Python, [link](http://nvie.com/posts/writing-a-cli-in-python-in-under-60-seconds/): pipsi

+* ArgParse and OptParse make CLI Frameworks unnecessary

 * Python REST (Web Service) Frameworks, [Stackoverflow link](http://stackoverflow.com/questions/713847/recommendations-of-python-rest-web-services-framework): Flask, [Cherrypy](http://blaag.haard.se/Simple-REST-ful---ish--exposure-of-Python-APIs/)